skaman82/u360gts-ctrl/build_notes_u360.md

 The BT module might behave differently based on revision and firmware.

+If you are using 2.4 videolink, bluetooth my interfere with your video signal - HC-12 may be a valid alterative as it is working on 433 MHz - it also has a better range (see below)

 ##### How to bind a HC-05 FW 3.0 with a HC-05 FW 4.0